Wilson Frost

-Wilson Lee Frost (December 27, 1925 – May 5, 2018) was an American politician and former Chicago, Illinois alderman, Frost served as alderman of the city's 21st (1967–1971) and 34th wards (1971–1987), totaling twenty years in Chicago's City Hall.
+Wilson Lee Frost (December 27, 1925 – May 5, 2018) was an American politician from Chicago, Illinois.
+For 20 years (1967–1987), Frost was a member of the Chicago City Council, and for twelve years (1986–1998) he was a member on the Cook County Board of Appeals (which was subsequently restructured into the modern Cook County Board of Review).
+On the city council, Frost initially represented the city's 21st ward for four years (1967–1971), representing the 34th ward for the remainder of his time on the council (1971–1987).

-In December 1976, Frost served as interim mayor after the death of Chicago mayor Richard J. Daley and was briefly claimed to be Daley's successor.
-Had Frost successfully established this claim, he would have been the city's first African-American mayor.
+In December 1976, Frost attempted to assume office as interim mayor of Chicago following the death in office of mayor Richard J. Daley, asserting that his position as the city council's president pro tempore made him Daley's successor.
+Had Frost successfully established this claim, he would have served as the city's first African-American mayor.

-Biography

 Early life and education

-Wilson Lee Frost was born the middle of four children on December 27, 1925 in Cairo, Illinois to Freddie (nee Bond; 1901–1970) and General Frost (1900–1935).
+Wilson Lee Frost was born the middle of four children on December 27, 1925, in Cairo, Illinois to Freddie (née Bond; 1901–1970) and General Frost (1900–1935).
 Freddie met General at church and the two married in 1919.
 General worked for the railroad and Freddie worked as a homemaker.
 After a flooding in Cairo, Frost family relocated to Chicago, Illinois when he was six months old.
 Frost family moved to the Bronzeville neighborhood on the south side.
 Once moving to Bronzeville, Frost enrolled at Doolittle Elementary School where he played all the school's sport teams.
 After graduating from Doolittle in June 1939, Frost began attending Wendell Phillips High School, a predominately black public high school that following September.

 At Phillips, Frost played junior varsity basketball and ran track.
-In addition to school sports, Frost played with the Chicago Junior Cardinals, a local junior league football team sponsored by the Chicago Sun-times.
+In addition to school sports, Frost played with the Chicago Junior Cardinals, a local junior league football team sponsored by the Chicago Sun-times newspaper.
 Frost graduated from Phillips in June 1943.
-In September 1943, Frost enrolled in Wilson Junior College (now known as Kennedy-King College) to study Accounting.
+In September 1943, Frost enrolled in Wilson Junior College (now known as Kennedy-King College) to study accounting.
 While attending Wilson, Frost was drafted into World War II in April 1944.
 After being discharged, Frost begin work as a clerical worker in the public debt bureau of the United States Department of the Treasury.
 Frost began attending Fisk University in January 1946 where he became a member of Kappa Alpha Psi fraternity.
-After college, Frost returned to Chicago and went on to attend Chicago-Kent College of Law, where he received his law degree.
+After college, Frost returned to Chicago and went on to attend Chicago-Kent College of Law, where he received his law degree (graduating in 1958).
 Frost was admitted to the Illinois bar, and practiced law in Chicago.